DanielDerefaka/LiskEarn/README.md

 ## A decentralized bounty application built on the Lisk blockchain

 This project is a Web3 bounty platform  on the Lisk blockchain.
-It allows users to create, manage, and complete bounties in a decentralized manner.
+It allows users to create, manage, and complete bounties in a decentralized manner. you can view demo application on [Lisk Demo](lisk-earn.vercel.app) your browser

 ## 🚀 Features